 Click here to download the latest issue

-Guidelines for Sooner Catholic Submissions2014 Submissions Deadlines
+NEW Guidelines for Sooner Catholic Submissions2014 Submissions Deadlines

 A short video with stories of those who have been empowered and helped through different programs that have received funding from the Catholic Campaign for Human Development.